Cook Eat Well

 The Healing Kitchen "Yes" foods for Autoimmune Protocol (AIP)

 There are 12 one-week meal plans with shopping lists, and over 175 Paleo Autoimmune Protocol recipes.
 Everything from breakfast favorites to snacks, mains, and desserts.
 Along with tips on shopping on a budget and batch cooking.
-Look inside the book to see the full table contents and sample sections.

 Here's a sneak-peak recipe from The Healing Kitchen: 175+ Quick & Easy Paleo Recipes to Help You Thrive.